All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 Transit:

-Transits are like occultations except that when the closer object, moves in front of the distant object, it is not visually large enough to obscure the background object.
+Transits are like occultations except that when the closer object moves in front of the distant object, it is not visually large enough to obscure the background object.
 Examples include Jupiter's 4 largest moons as they appear to disappear when they move in front of Jupiter's much brighter and bigger body.
-When a transiting moon of Jupiter casts a shadow on the surface of Jupiter, we are seeing that location on Jupiter experiencing a Solar Eclipse.
+When a transiting moon of Jupiter casts a shadow on the surface of Jupiter, we are seeing that location on Jupiter experience a Solar Eclipse.
 The most dramatic transits occur when Mercury, 13-14 times per century, (next one Nov.
 13, 2032) and Venus, 8 years apart but then gapped by 121.5 years alternating with 105.5 years, (next one Dec.
 10, 2117), pass in front of our Sun as viewed from Earth.
 Technically, both partial Solar Eclipses and Annular Solar Eclipse (where our Moon is too far away from Earth to entirely block the Sun) are transits.

 Opposition:

 A: Because our Moon is the only world in the Solar System that can be both closer and farther away from our Sun than Earth, a Lunar Eclipse (i.e., caused by our Moon moving through Earth's shadow), doesn't entirely fit into any of these kinds of syzygy.
-But, the closest match would be to call it an infrequent opposition.
-Infrequent, because the plane of our Moon's orbit is different enough, that on average, and as viewed from the same place on Earth, only 1 of every 42 full moons happens to cross the exact opposition line of Sun and Earth.
+The closest match would be to call it an infrequent opposition.
+Infrequent, because the plane of our Moon's orbit is different enough that on average, and as viewed from the same place on Earth, only 1 of every 42 full moons happens to cross the exact opposition line of Sun and Earth.

 PLAN HERE, BOOK THERE: